heasm66/world_win32/readme.md

 # World, version 1.07 for Windows
+## About World
+*J.D.McDonald*:
+«This is the portable "C" version of my text adventure game *WORLD*.
+It is a large game in the flavor of Adventure or Zork, and about as large.
+It is, however, a "sci-fi" type game somewhat like the commercial Infocom games *Planetfall* or *Starcross*, but much larger.»

+*IFDB*:
+«On a scientific mission, your starship found that its long-range scanners could not penetrate the atmosphere of an unknown planet due to a shimmering forcefield.
+A landing party was sent down to investigate, Unfortunately, the dropship crashed.
+While the engineers are working to get the ship operational again, you are sent out to explore the surface and search for helpful resources and to investigate this mysterious World.
+From a rocky ridge, you find a huge valley with different terraformed geographical zones, each with its own vegetation and, perhaps, other life-forms?

+Time to go exploring!»
+## Building
 Instructions on how to build World for Windows.
 Project also contains already generated data files and binaries.
 ### Build with CygWin
 1. Generate data files: